 • Jesus’ Sermon on the Mount (a plain in Luke 6) mimics Moses’ declaration of the law from Mount Sinai and presents Jesus as the new mountaintop mediator of God’s Word to the waiting people below.

 There are further similarities:

 • Moses was hated by the ruling party (Egyptians) and Jesus was hated by the ruling party (Pharisees).

-• The favour of God was on Moses as an infant where pharaoh’s daughter took him out of the river and he became a prince (Ex.
+• The favour of God was on Moses as an infant when pharaoh’s daughter took him out of the river and he became a prince (Ex.
 2:5).
-Likewise the favour of God was on Jesus whereby wise men worshipped him and presented gifts to to him (Matt 2:11).
+Likewise, the favour of God was on Jesus whereby wise men worshipped him and presented gifts to him (Matt 2:11).

 • Through Moses, God feeds thousands with bread (Ex.
 16:4), and through Jesus God also supernaturally feeds thousands with bread (Mark 6:31-44; Matt.
 14:13-21; Luke 9:10-17; John 6:5-15)

 1. Enns, P. 2014.
 The Bible Tells Me So. p.
 106 (Scribd ebook format).

 2. Bishop, J. 2016.
 Matthews Creative Portrayal of Jesus in the Infancy Narratives.
 Available.